-Clause Hold Point Witness Point Milestone
+Clause e Hold Point Witness Point Milestone

+5 1.
+Alternative products ~ \ /

-7.1.1 1.
-Permission to use noise fence design Submission of design
+7.1 2.
+Permission to use noise fence design 2 Submission of design

-7.8.3 2.
+7.1.3.1 3.
+Impact resistance

+7.9.2 4.
 "Brush" blasting of galvanised panels

-8.2 3.
+8.2 5.
 Clearing and trimming of trees

-8.4 4.
+8.4 6.
 Treatment of cut plywood

 8.6 Excavation of footings

-9.1.1 Selection of samples for testing
+9.1.1 9 Selection of samples for testing

-9.1.1 Assessment of preservative penetration and retention in an independent laboratory
+9.1.1 7.
+Assessment of preservative penetration and retention in an independent laboratory

-Clause Hold Point Witness Point Milestone 9.1.5 Supply of certification of the construction of plywood sheeting and supply of test results for plywood prior to erection 9.3.2 Supply of test results and warranty statement of transparent safety sheeting
+9.1.5 8.
+Supply of certification of the construction of plywood sheeting and supply of test results for plywood prior to erection

+9.2.1 9.
+Supply of certification of the construction of cementitious and sandwich panels and supply of test results for both cementitious and sandwich panels prior to erection

+9.3.1 10 .
+Supply of test results and warranty statement of transparent safety sheeting

-5 Registered products
+5 Registered proprietary products